openharmony/docs/en/application-dev/reference/arkui-ts/ts-methods-menu.md

 # Menu

+The menu bound to a component through [bindContextMenu](./ts-universal-attributes-menu.md#attributes) on a page can be closed as needed.

 >  **NOTE**
 >
-> This method is supported since API version 8.
+> The APIs of this module are supported since API version 8.
 Updates will be marked with a superscript to indicate their earliest API version.

 ## ContextMenu.close

 close(): void

-Closes the menu bound to this component through [bindContextMenu](./ts-universal-attributes-menu.md#atrributes) on a page.
+Closes the menu bound to this component through [bindContextMenu](./ts-universal-attributes-menu.md#attributes) on a page.

 ## Example